-Installing Windows 2008 R2 SP1 Using SBUU ISO
+Installing Windows 2012 (64-bit) Using SBUU ISO

-The iDRAC console is taken as an example for installing Windows 2008 R2 SP1.
+The iDRAC console is taken as an example for installing Windows 2012 (64-bit).

-- 1. In the iDRAC console, select Virtual Console/Media ightarrow Launch Virtual Console . - 2.
-Click Add Image and navigate to the location where SBUU ISO is located. - 3.
-Select the check box adjacent to the Mapped field of the SBUU ISO image. - NOTE: WinPE is required for booting SBUU on Windows operating systems.
+- 1. In the iDRAC console, select Virtual Console/Media $\rightarrow$ Launch Virtual Console . - 2.
+Click Add Image and navigate to the location where SBUU ISO image is located. - 3.
+Select the check box adjacent to the Mapped field of the SBUU ISO image.

+NOTE: WinPE is required for booting SBUU on Windows operating systems.

-The Systems Build and Update Utility home page screen is displayed.
+The Systems Build and Update Utility home page is displayed.

-- 4. Click Hardware Configuration \rightarrow RAID \rightarrow Create Virtual Disk . - The Create Virtual Disk screen appears. - 5.
+- 4. Click Hardware Configuration $\rightarrow$ RAID $\rightarrow$ Create Virtual Disk . - The Create Virtual Disk screen is dispalyed. - 5.
 Select the Controller, Array Disk, and RAID Level. - 6.
-Click Save Settings to create the RAID. - 7.
-On the left pane, click Server OS Installation.
-The Set the Date and Time screen appears. - 8.
-Set the date and time and click Continue.
-The Select an Operating System to Install screen appears. - Select the Windows Server 2008 operating system option and click Continue.
-The Select RAID Configuration screen appears. - 10.
+Click Save Settings to create the RAID. - On the left pane, click Server OS Installation.
+The Set the Date and Time screen is displayed. - 8.
+Set the date and time and click Continue. - The Select an Operating System to Install screen is displayed. - Select the Windows Server 2012 x64 operating system option and click Continue.
+The Select RAID Configuration screen is displyed. - 10.
 Select one of the following options and click Continue. - Apply RAID Configuration specified in Hardware Configuration - Retain existing configuration on the system

-The Operating System Installation Summary page appears.
+The Operating System Installation Summary page is displayed.

 - 11. Click Go back to Homepage and click Apply/Export Configuration. - 12.
 On the Configure Apply/Export Options screen, click Apply/Export to proceed with the operating system installation.
-The systems prompts you to insert the Dell Windows OS install support pack for WinPE.
-You can provide the media using the Virtual media option, or by inserting the CD. - NOTE: To use Virtual media mount to provide WinPE, clear the virtual media that is already mounted and proceed with the virtual mounting of WinPE.
-The system allows only one virtual media mount at any instance. - 13.
-The WinPE files are copied.
-The system boots from the hard disk and prompts for providing the Windows operating system media. - 14.
-Provide the operating system media for the files to copied and proceed with the installation. - 15.
+From SBUU 2.2 onward, you do not have to insert the Dell Windows OS install support pack for WinPE.
+It is bundled with SBUU and the Systems Management Tools and Documentation DVD.

+NOTE: To use Virtual Media to mount WinPE, unmount any existing operating system that is mounted.
+The system allows only one virtual media mount at any instance.

+13. The WinPE files are copied.

+The system boots from the hard disk and prompts for providing the Windows operating system media.

+- 14. Provide the operating system media so that the files are copied and continues the installation. - 15.
 After the installation is complete, the system prompts you to set the administrator password.